bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ## Final Thoughts

-The starting point for this coding adventure was a genuine problem-to-be-solved that was quite unique to me, and also having a real effect on my ability to get something useful done.
+The starting point for this coding adventure was a genuine problem to be solved that was quite unique to me, and also having a real effect on my ability to get something useful done.
 Writing show notes should not feel like a chore!
 Thanks to my programming skills and experience, I was able to solve my own problem.
 That felt empowering the first time I did it, and it felt just as empowering this time around.
-It was the perfect reminder of why this series exists — getting computers do real work for you really feels great! 🙂
+It was the perfect reminder of why this series exists — getting computers to do real work for you really feels great! 🙂

-While it is annoying that that innocent days when you could just install anything you fancied from NPM are over (if they ever really existed).
-I hope my description of the tools available and how I go about managing the risks was helpful.
+While it is annoying that that innocent days when you could just install anything you fancied from NPM are over (if they ever really existed), I hope my description of the tools available and how I go about managing the risks was helpful.
 Hopefully you feel empowered to continue leveraging the amazing fruits of the open source movement, safely.

 Finally, I hope the quick overview of how I developed what feels like a true-blue terminal command using JavaScript was informative, and perhaps even a little inspirational.
 Maybe something like Commander.js can help you take your scripts to the next level‽